1. Home

 Prior to taking over as WFSA CEO in June 2022, Kristine was the founding Executive Director and subsequently Global COO of Lifebox, the world’s leading nonprofit dedicated to surgical safety.
 During her 11 years with Lifebox, the organization distributed over 30,000 pulse oximeters to anaesthesia providers in more than 100 countries, developed a ground-breaking surgical site infection reduction programme (Clean Cut) and delivered capacity-building work across low-resource settings.

-Kristine’s earlier career includes time spent working on patient safety issues, including surgical safety at the World Health Organization in Geneva and at the UK Department of Health.
+Kristine’s earlier career includes time spent working on a range of patient safety and governance issues, including at the World Health Organization in Geneva and at the UK Department of Health.

 Niamo Yassin